 ►II.11.
 INITIAL HAMZA·T

-An initial hamza·t which lacks the sign ء is called a junction hamza·t (hamzah junctionis) هَمْزَةُ وَصْلٍ .
-Junction hamza·t is only pronounced after a pause.
+An initial hamza·t that lacks the sign ء is called a junction hamza·t (hamzah junctionis) هَمْزَةُ وَصْلٍ .
+A junction hamza·t is only pronounced after a pause.
 Otherwise its dropped from speech along with the short vowel following it.

 Junction hamza·t is never an original part of any Arabic word (except in the rare cases where it emerged from the demonstrative/preformative element ʔa–, such as in the definite article ʔ·al–).
 Junction hamza·t only carries a prosthetic vowel ʔV– that is attached to words with initial consonant clusters CC– > ʔVCC– (V means an unspecified short vowel, usually it is i, but in imperative verbs it can also be u; C means an unspecified consonant; the phrase A > B means a change of A into B, the phrase A < B means the opposite).